-CSU campuses may use the Social Security number to identify your student records maintained in your association with the campus and, if needed, to help collect debts owed the university.
+CSU campuses may use the Social Security number to identify your student records maintained in your association with the campus and, if needed, to help collect debts owed to the university.

 The Internal Revenue Service requires the university to file information returns that include the student's Social Security number and other information, such as the amount paid for qualified tuition, related expenses, and interest on educational loans.
 That information is used to help determine whether you, or a person claiming you as a dependent, may take a credit or deduction to reduce federal income taxes.
 Failure to comply with this requirement may result in a $50 penalty, assessed by the IRS under Section 6723.
 In addition, this information is utilized to match your application to academic records, financial aid applications, and other documents.

 If you have qualified for Deferred Action for Childhood Arrivals (DACA) from the United States Citizenship and Immigration Services and subsequently been issued a Social Security Number, please enter the number.